-- What percent of pathway/academy/SLC (and all other) students were successfully scheduled and were free from any major schedule conflicts? - What percentage of pathway students were enrolled in their 1st choice pathway? - For each high school, what were the what percent of students were fully scheduled into the correct classes and correct pathways?
-(Analyze percentage by grade level, by each particular pathway/academy/SLC, and by whole school.)

-- Of students who did need to be scheduled by hand, what percentage of these students was scheduled into all classes requested/ needed? - To what extent did the master schedule/s reflect a balance in the number of classes offered/students enrolled each period? - To what extent did the master schedule/s reflect a balance of teacher prep periods/non-teaching sections each period? - To what extent were class sizes balanced throughout the master schedule?
+- What percent of pathway/academy/SLC (and all other) students were successfully scheduled and were free from any major schedule conflicts? - After constructing the master schedule and loading students and courses into the master schedule, what were the summary results of your first computer run?
+What percent of students were fully scheduled into the correct classes?
+(Analyze percentage by grade level, by each particular pathway/academy/SLC, and by whole school.) - If adjustments were needed, what were the results of subsequent computer runs?
+What was the result of the final master schedule computer run? - Of students who did need to be scheduled by hand, what percent of these students were scheduled into all classes requested/needed? - To what extent did the master schedule reflect a balance in the number of classes offered/students enrolled each period? - To what extent did the master schedule reflect a balance of teacher prep periods/non-teaching sections each period? - To what extent were class sizes balanced throughout the master schedule?